Icinga/icinga2/doc/19-technical-concepts.md

 ### High Availability <a id="technical-concepts-cluster-ha"></a>

-High availability is automatically enabled between two nodes in the same cluster zone.
+General high availability is automatically enabled between two endpoints in the same cluster zone.

-This requires the same configuration and enabled features on both nodes.
+**This requires the same configuration and enabled features on both nodes.**

 HA zone members trust each other and share event updates as cluster messages.
 This includes for example check results, next check timestamp updates, acknowledgements